Who owns your DNA? You should, according to this biodata bill of rights

 Compliance with GDPR and CCPA on this matter is starting to look increasingly difficult as tech platforms struggle to resolve the tension between privacy and openness.
 The widespread use of biodata from DNA to biometrics will exacerbate this tension, which could block competition and restrict innovation.
 But open standards will be essential to ensure a seamless user experience across hyper-personalized services.

-Big tech is already creating alliances like the Voice Interoperability Initiative that recognizes the importance of open standards to make voice services work at scale.
+Big Tech is already creating alliances like the Voice Interoperability Initiative that recognizes the importance of open standards to make voice services work at scale.
 Governments should take notice and learn from public experiments taking shape in Brazil and the U.K. that lean on data portability principles to prioritize competition and innovation in a way that benefits the public—not a handful of corporations.

 The right to provide dynamic consent